HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Evaluation of HAFix

 \subsection{Inference Infrastructure and Hyper-parameters}

-For the infrastructure supporting our experiments, we selected the Nvidia A100 GPU with 80 GB of memory.
-It provides ample space to load our subject model as described in Subsection \ref{Model selection}, which has a size of 12.55GB, along with the additional memory needed for processing large batches of data.
-Following prior works \citep{roziere2023code,li2024deveval}, we employed nucleus sampling as the decoding strategy with a temperature of 0.4 and a top-p value of 0.95.
-Since hyper-parameter tuning was not our primary focus, we adopted these values from prior studies and left further exploration for future work.
-While the model generally produced stable outputs, it occasionally included unrelated text, such as code explanations or irrelevant snippets.
+For the infrastructure supporting our experiments, we selected an Nvidia A100 GPU with 80 GB of memory.
+It provides ample space to load our subject model (ranging from approximately 13GB to 31GB, as described in Subsection \ref{Model selection}), along with the additional memory needed for processing large batches of data.
+We employ the Ollama framework \citep{Ollama} to serve all subject models.
+Following prior works \citep{roziere2023code,li2024deveval}, we adopt nucleus sampling as the decoding strategy with a temperature of 0.4 and a top-p value of 0.95.
+While Ollama supports customization of sampling parameters such as top-$p$, it does not support generating multiple outputs in a single query.
+To obtain multiple samples (e.g., for pass@$k$ computation), we perform repeated queries using identical decoding settings.
+As hyper-parameter tuning was not our primary focus, we adopted these values from prior studies and left further exploration for future work.
+While the model generally produced stable outputs, it occasionally included unrelated text \citep{macedo2024exploring}, such as code explanations or irrelevant snippets.
 To address this, we applied the extraction rules described in Subsection \ref{Experimental pipeline}.
 These rules, developed by analyzing common output patterns, ensured the reliable isolation of function-level code snippets and maintained the stability of the evaluated fixed code samples.